hal9000cc/live_trading_indicators/README.md

 The data can be obtained in *numpy ndarray* and *Dataframe Pandas*..

 Package data is stored by default in the *.lti* folder of of the user's home directory.
 A significant amount of data can be created in this folder, depending on the number of instruments and their timeframes.
-## Version 0.2.1
+## Version 0.3.0
 ### what's new
-- New indicator - ATR.
+- Can use Pandas Dataframe as a source.
-- New indicator - OBV.
+- New indicator - BollingerBands.
-- Fix some bugs.
 ## Installing
 ```python
 pip install live_trading_indicators